kitamado/markdown-cv/index.md

 `Feb2021 - now`
 **Research on Methods of Accelerating Adversarial Training**,  *University of Sicence and Technology of China*

-working on my bachelor thesis now.
+working on my bachelor thesis now. *tools: Pytorch"

 ## Projects